T0masSousa/ReactNativeTest/README.md

 - Rich ecosystem: Access to libraries and native modules for extended functionality.
 - Running the Project
 - Clone the repository to your local machine.
-- Install the dependencies with npm install.
+- Install the dependencies with `npm install`.
-- Start the development server using npx expo start.
+- Start the development server using `npx expo start`.
-- Open the Expo Go app on your Android device.
+- Open the **Expo Go** app on your Android device or App Store.
 - Scan the QR code provided by the development server to preview the app.

 ## Conclusion
 This project provided a hands-on experience with React Native and helped build foundational knowledge about its components and functionality.
 It demonstrates how React Native can be a powerful tool for creating modern, cross-platform mobile applications.

+⚠️ **Warning:** Please note tha some features don't workn on Android and some don't work in IOS.
+Also do not use Expo Go in production Environments as it is only for testing and development phases.